 Today, BRG offers new contemporary art exhibitions on a monthly basis featuring professional local and (occasionally) national artists with opening receptions on the first Wednesday of each month.
 BRG also offers a wealth of cultural programming that bring visitors face-to-face with contemporary art across disciplines, including film, poetry, dance, music and more.
 Art exhibitions at BRG typically feature current works of its artist members (except during the months of January and April, when it hosts special juried exhibitions).
 In any given exhibition, you might see the work of photographers, painters, sculptors, stained-glass artists, printmakers, ceramicists, multi-media and/or installation artists.

 One of the things that sets BRG apart from other similar galleries/museums is that it has maintained some of its identity as an artist cooperative, meaning that only the artists have the authority to welcome new artists to join the gallery and only the artists have the ability to excuse an artist from the gallery.
-Today, BRG is actually the longest-standing artist cooperative organization in the United States.
+Today, BRG is among the longest-standing artist cooperative organization in the United States.
 The aim has been to give a different view of quality contemporary art in our area, as opposed to the viewpoint of a single curator or gallery owner.

 BRG has been honored to be a part of the growth Baton Rouge has seen over the past 50 years, both as a city and as a community with a developing appreciation for the arts.